 This is like going back to Robert Greenleaf in the 1970s and his seminal book Servant Leadership: a willingness to lead in a way that’s less comfortable for you for the sake of the people with whom you’re interacting so they can become more competent and confident and creative.
 More self-sufficient and more autonomous.
 As a leader you’re going to get better stuff done, you’re going to work less hard and you’re going to have more impact.

 For some of us, it’s not that hard to shift to this way of thinking.
-For others, Stanier cautions, this behaviour change is more difficult.
+For others, Stanier cautions, this behavior change is more difficult.

 People talk about change and change management all the time: change is hard, change is difficult.
 But there is something called EASY-CHANGE.
 We’re experiencing it right now.
 Suddenly most of us have to work from home.
 We’re working in different ways.
 The culture of our teams, of our organizations, has shifted.

 But there are plenty of challenges we face that can be called HARD CHANGE.
-For some of us to be more coach-like it’s easy change while for others of us it’s hard.
+For some of us to be more coach-like it’s easy change while for others it’s hard.
 It’s not a new app.
 It’s actually requiring a new operating system.
 It requires rewiring yourself.
-It requires you levelling up.
-It requires you understanding that this is a commitment to future you, not a refinement of present you.
+It requires you to level up.
+It requires you to understand that this is a commitment to the future you, not a refinement of the present you.